topdown/code-shot/README.md

 # Code Shot
 Simple Electron desktop app to create nice JPG pictures of code for Instagram and Twitter.

+## READ this Full Document and follow the Instructions

 This app is just me playing around and learning more about building Electron apps.
 So don't expect to much 😀